BNeve-France/ImageJ-PLA-analysis-/README.md

 ImageJ (Version 1.54j) macro's:

-The "PLA v2.40.ijm" script was created to simplify the automated analysis of Proximal Ligation Assays (PLA) assays by Dr Andrew Law.
+The "PLA v2.40.ijm" script was created by Dr Andrew Law, to simplify the automated analysis of Proximal Ligation Assays (PLA) assays.
 (https://github.com/andlaw1841/Andy-s-Algorithm/blob/master/README.md).

 In the "PLA v2.40-BNmodif2024.ijm" some modifications were added by me to add to the "PLA summary" output file: